BetonQuest/BetonQuest/docs/Tutorials/Tools/Setting-up-VSCode.md

 ---
 _Step 3:_ Go through the installation steps.
 The default settings are sufficient for BetonQuest usage.
-If you completed the installation and have the setup is closed.

 ---
 _Step 4:_ Start Visual Studio Code.